Ares9m/Currency-app/README.md

 /currency/{id} allows:

-to PUT, DELETE and GET of certain {id} (id/primary key) for example: /currency/1
+to PUT, DELETE and GET the currency of certain {id} (id/primary key) for example: /currency/1